abideenml/llm.pth/README.md

 ----------
 Formed a new architecture of LLMs which consists of 16k peer experts with 1024 shared experts.
 Kendrick consists of MLHA for efficient KV cache and layer sharing concept.
-Problem with Kendrick is that it doesn't scale above 240M on A40 gpu.
+Problem with Kendrick is that it doesnt scale above 240M on A40 gpu.
 Have to solve that!

 2024-07-26
 ----------